kowith337/PersonalFilterListCollection/filterlist/imageboard/readme.md

 # Freezing State Notice:

-The site owner decided to lockdown itself by limited viewing some tags for registered users only, I cannot predict that their owners team will easily know that you're still using content blocker, and probably in the worst case senario, they will be disable or terminate your accounts and/or blocking IP address for prevent attempts to revisit their site while you're still activating privacy protection tools, either hosts files, content blockers, custom stylesheet, custom scripts, etc.
+The `????????????????` site owner and their team decided to lockdown themselve by limited viewing some tags and images for registered users only, I cannot predict that their owners team will easily know that you're still using content blocker, and probably in the worst case senario, they will be disable or terminate your accounts and/or blocking IP address for prevent attempts to revisit their site while you're still activating privacy protection tools, either hosts files, content blockers, custom stylesheet, custom scripts, etc.

-As for your safe state, try looking to other similar services that not aggressively violate your privacy just for their profits like that site!
+As for your safe state and if your privacy is matter enough, try looking to other similar services that not aggressively violate your privacy just for their profits like that site itself!

 -----